wavefrontHQ/docs/pages/doc/users_roles.md

 ### Assign a Role to a Group

-Users with **Accounts** permissions can assign roles when they create a group, or can add and remove roles later.
+Users with **Accounts, Groups & Roles** permission can assign roles when they create a group, or can add and remove roles later.

 1. Log in to your Wavefront instance.
 2. From the gear menu, select **Account Management**.